storatus/react-education-app/README.md

 2) Install NPM available at: https://www.npmjs.com/get-npm

-3) On the command line type in: git clone https://github.com/storatus/final-education-app.git

-4) This should clone the directorx from the repository.

-5) On the command line visit the cloned folder and type in the following: npm install && cd client && npm install
+3) On the command line visit the folder and type in the following: npm install && cd client && npm install

-6) On the command line in the root of the folder type in: npm run development
+4) On the command line in the root of the folder type in: npm run dev

-7) The app should be visible at http://localhost:3000/
+5) The app should be visible at http://localhost:3000/